-118. By January 1, 2020, CPD will require that, after responding to an incident involving an individual in crisis, the assigned CPD officer completes a CIT Report, or any similar form of documentation CPD may implement.
-The CIT Report, or similar documentation, at a minimum, will include:
+- 109. By January 1, 2020, CPD will require that, after responding to an incident involving an individual in crisis, the assigned CPD officer completes a CIT Report, or any similar form of documentation CPD may implement.
+The CIT Report, or similar documentation, at a minimum, will include: - a. the nature of the incident; - b. the date, time, and location of the incident; - c. the subject's age, gender, and race/ethnicity; - d. whether the subject is or claims to be a military veteran, if known; - e. the relationship to the subject, if any and if known, of the individual calling for service; - f. whether the subject has had previous interactions with CPD, if known; - g. the behaviors observed during the incident, including whether the subject used or displayed a weapon; - h. the name(s) and star (i.e., badge) number(s) of the assigned CPD officer(s) and whether any of the assigned officers are Certified CIT Officers;

-- a. the nature of the incident; - b. the date, time, and location of the incident; - c. the subject's age, gender, and race/ethnicity; - d. whether the subject is or claims to be a military veteran, if known; - e. the relationship to the subject, if any and if known, of the individual calling for service; - f. whether the subject has had previous interactions with CPD, if known; - g. whether the subject is observed or reported to be experiencing symptoms of a mental illness, intellectual or developmental disability, co-occurring condition such as a substance use disorder, or other crisis; - h. the behaviors observed during the incident, including whether the subject used or displayed a weapon; - i. the name(s) and star (i.e., badge) number(s) of the assigned CPD officer(s) and whether any of the assigned officers are Certified CIT Officers; - j. the name(s) and star (i.e., badge) number(s) of any supervisor responding to the scene; - k. the skills, techniques, or equipment used by the responding CPD officers; - whether a reportable use of force was documented on a Tactical Response Reports ("TRR"), or whatever similar form of documentation CPD may implement, for the incident; - m. a narrative describing the CPD officer's interaction with the subject, when no other CPD report captures a narrative account of the incident; and
+- i. the name(s) and star (i.e., badge) number(s) of any supervisor responding to the scene; - j. the skills, techniques, or equipment used by the responding CPD officers; - k. whether a reportable use of force was documented on a Tactical Response Reports ("TRR"), or whatever similar form of documentation CPD may implement, for the incident; - a narrative describing the CPD officer's interaction with the subject, when no other CPD report captures a narrative account of the incident; and - m. the disposition of the incident. - 110.
+CPD will require that a supervisory member reviews and approves completed CIT Reports, or any similar form of documentation CPD may implement to document incidents involving an individual in crisis, before submitting them to the CIT Program. - 111.
+CPD will collect and analyze data regarding the number and types of incidents involving individuals in crisis and responses of CPD officers to such events to assess staffing and deployment of Certified CIT Officers and department-wide responses to individuals in crisis.

-- n. the disposition of the incident, including whether the individual was transported to municipal or community services, transported to a hospital, subject to a voluntary or involuntary commitment, or arrested. - 119.
-CPD will require that a supervisory member reviews and approves completed CIT Reports, or any similar form of documentation CPD may implement to document incidents involving an individual in crisis, before submitting them to the CIT Program. - 120.
-CPD will collect, analyze, and report data regarding the number and types of incidents involving individuals in crisis and responses of CPD officers to such events to assess staffing and deployment of Certified CIT Officers and department-wide responses to individuals in crisis.
-The CIT Program will review the data contained within the submitted CIT Reports, or any similar form of documentation CPD may implement, to evaluate the overall response and effectiveness by CPD officers and identify any district-level and department-wide trends regarding responses to incidents identified as involving individuals in crisis. - 121.
+The CIT Program will review the data contained within the submitted CIT Reports, or any similar for of documentation CPD may implement, to evaluate the overall response by CPD officers and identify any district-level and department-wide trends regarding responses to incidents identified as involving individuals in crisis. - 112.
 CPD will identify and assign a sufficient number of data analysts to collect and analyze data related to the CIT Program and CPD's response to incidents involving individuals in crisis.